Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Results

 While most spiral modes remain too transient to generate a sustained gravitational wake in the halo, the centrally concentrated $m=3$ mode represents an important exception.
-Once it grows to appreciable amplitude, it persists long enough in the inner $\sim 1$–$2$~kpc, where the dark-matter density is highest, to act as a coherent non-axisymmetric perturber.
+Once it grows to appreciable amplitude, it persists long enough in the inner few kpc, where the DM density is highest, to act as a coherent non-axisymmetric perturber.
 In this regime, the pattern no longer behaves like a short-lived spiral feature but rather as a quasi-stationary mode that exerts measurable torques on the halo.
 This interaction produces genuine dynamical friction, leading to a net transfer of angular momentum from the disk to the halo and enabling the subsequent amplification of the $m=2$ mode.
 Thus, the emergence of the $m=3$ component marks the point at which spiral activity begins to influence secular evolution, effectively seeding the transition from multi-armed structure to bar formation.
+Figure \ref{fig:spec} displays the spectrograms of these modes in model r2c14, with the transition clearly evident.

 Figure~\ref{fig:fmap2} presents the same distributions of Fourier modes as in Figure~\ref{fig:fmap1}, but for the halo models that share the same stellar disk with $N_{\star} = 5 \times 10^6$.
 As shown in Figure \ref{fig:fmean2}, the initial noise in these lower-resolution models is about 1--2$\%$ higher, which is readily apparent in Figure \ref{fig:fmap2}.
 Similar to models r2c14 and r2c16, recurrent spiral arms of comparable strength and morphology are also observed in model r1c16, albeit obscured and enhanced by numerical noise.
 Due to the augmented instability caused by the initial noise in model r1c16, the formation of multi-armed spiral structures appears earlier, which causes the cascading pattern in the Fourier modes to appear fainter.
 However, the cascading pattern is more pronounced in model r1c18 (see Fig. \ref{fig:additional}), as the greater stability of the latter permits a more gradual progression of the spiral modes.